Ouyangqingxing/Design-pattern/singleton_02/readMe.txt

 DesignPattern:Singleton.
 Example:mysql database connection class.
-Notice:You'd better have install the mysql and add the jar file in the program or you can't running this example.
+Notice:You'd better have install the mysql and add the jar file in the program or you can't running this example~